 My first thought was to low-relief the new Wills modern factory unit.
 'No, too modern.'
 Back to square one.

 A trip to Crawley found me holding a folder with old RM's and it fell open at a Michael Andress piece from 1973 on turning the Airfix ES into factory buildings.
 This seemed like a way out of the conundrum.

-Fairly obvious chop: slice the back wall into three, use the two outer as new ends and glue the sides together.
-It's a pretty rough kit and I'm not 100% that I wouldn't have been better starting from scratch, but I'm trying to use as many of the kit parts as possible.
+It's a fairly obvious chop: slice the back gable-end wall into three, use the two outer pieces as new ends and glue the sides together.
+It's a pretty rough kit due to its great age and I'm not 100% that I wouldn't have been better starting from scratch, but I'm trying to use as many of the kit parts as possible.
 It's sort of fun and sort of not.

 Monday, 27 May 2019

 Quality as would be expected was high, but.... it left me wanting for some reason.
 Too finescaley perhaps.
 In fact the best way to describe it would be like Scaleforum, but with punters.
 Highlights were Nick Salzman's 3mm mixed gauge cameo entry which was just gorgeous, and the 10 minutes spent leaning on the barrier watching Leighton Buzzard, which is only improved with Nick Freezer operating - it adds a certain amount of authenticity for some reason.
 Usual scoring as follows:

 Food 9 (burger ,chips and beans for £4.50)

 I also learnt an interesting fact: the qualification for calling yourself a finescaler.
 You must own

 b) a complete set of MRJs from number 0 including the compendiums